C-Kan: 2016–present

 C-Kan made his debut as a soundtrack composer in 2016 for Pantelion Films newest movie, Compadres.
 On 1 July 2016, he released the album, Antes de Todo.

 He was among the more than 60 performers at Budweiser's two-day "Made in America" festival in 2016.

 On 26 May 2017 he released a collaboration album with Pipo Ti [es] called Días de sol [es].

-C-Kan appeared alongside Tanque, Menuda Coincidencia, Beast Jin, Serko Fu, Tino El Penguin, Aczino [es], and Mike Díaz in Kyzza Terrazas' documentary Somos lengua, covering the growth of rap and hip-hop in Mexico.
+C-Kan appeared alongside Tanque, Menuda Coincidencia, Beast Jin, Serko Fu, Tino El Penguin, Aczino, and Mike Díaz in Kyzza Terrazas' documentary Somos lengua, covering the growth of rap and hip-hop in Mexico.
 The documentary premiered at the Urbanworld Film Festival in New York 22 September 2017.

 In 2020, C-Kan signed with 33 & West for exclusive representation in the U.S. and Canada.

 He released the album Mi Cancion in 2021.

 C-Kan performed in Houston with Santa Fe Klan on 16 March 2022.
 He also toured with MC Davo and Dharius from 30 August 2022 to 14 October 2022.

 On 30 September 2023, the song Por Mi México (Remix), a collaboration between Lefty Sm and Santa Fe Klan, and featuring Dharius, C-Kan, MCDavo, and Neto Peña, peaked at number 29 on the Billboard Hot Latin Songs chart.
 It had debuted at number 7 in Latin Digital song sales.
 The music video reached number 14 on YouTube Music's Top Videos in Mexico for the week of 8—14 March 2024.

 For the week of 15 March — 21 March 2024, C-Kan was at number 64 on the YouTube Music Mexico Most popular Streaming Artists Chart.